back to guide

 Useful sites :

 African folk music is as diverse as the landscape and peoples of that vast continent.
-However, like it's European cousin with it's triple time rhythms, African folk music also shares some common traits.
-Firstly, it tends to be circular and repetitive in form, rather than liner and progressive, and usually avoids leading tones.
-Often it has a "heterophonic" texture - i.e. several different versions of the same melody are sung at the same time.
-It expresses a communal way of life, and the main singer is the mouthpiece for his people rather than an individual wishing to express a personal identity.
-Quite often he or she will lead the people in a "call and response" routine.
+However, like its European cousin with its triple time rhythms, African folk music also shares some common traits.
+Firstly, it tends to be circular and repetitive in form rather than linear and progressive, and usually avoids leading tones.
+Often it has a 'heterophonic' structure - i.e. several different versions of the same melody are sung at the same time.
+It tends to express a communal way of life, and the main singer is a mouthpiece for his people rather than an individual wishing to express a personal identity.
+Quite often he or she will lead the people in a 'call and response' routine.

-It was these musical traditions which were transported with the captive people on the slave ships from West Africa into the New World, and which became a familiar sound in the fields and prison camps of the Old South.
+So when the Atlantic slave trade got underway, beginning as early as the 16th century, these musical forms and traditions were naturally transported with the captive peoples and transplanted from west and central African into the New World, eventually becoming a familiar sound in the fields and prison camps of the Old South.

-Invevitably contact was made with European music in the form of hymns, folk ballads and military marches for example, introducing new harmonic and rhythmic structures - most notably the strict tempo of march time - and a cross-fertilisation took place which laid the foundations for new hybrids such as spirituals, ragtime and probably the most important single musical style in the development of modern popular music, the blues.
+Invevitably over time there was a cross-fertilisation with European musical styles - hymns, folk ballads and military marches for example - which introduced new harmonic and rhythmic structures, most notably the strict tempo of march time.
+Out of this mixing came new hybrids such as spirituals, ragtime and probably the most important single musical style in the development of modern popular music, the blues.

 {back} {next}